Managing Conflicts with Humor

 Michelle’s feet are always cold when she gets into bed, but she has what she thinks is a playful solution.
 She heats up her icy feet by placing them on her husband Kevin’s warm body.
 Kevin hates this game, and has repeatedly told Michelle that he doesn’t appreciate being used as a foot warmer, but she just laughs at his complaints.
 Lately, Kevin has taken to sleeping at the far edge of the bed, a solution that distances them as a couple.

-Humor in relationships should be equally fun and enjoyable for both people.
-If your partner doesn’t think your joking or teasing is funny— stop immediately.
-Before you start playing around, take a moment to consider your motives, as well as your partner’s state of mind and sense of humor.
+Humor should be equally fun and enjoyable for everyone involved.
+If others don’t think your joking or teasing is funny—stop immediately.
+Before you start playing around, take a moment to consider your motives, as well as the other person’s state of mind and sense of humor.

 Ask yourself the following questions:

 - Do you feel calm, clear-headed, and connected to the other person?

 - Is your true intent to communicate positive feelings—or are you taking a dig, expressing anger, or laughing at the other person’s expense?

 - Are you sure that the joke will be understood and appreciated?

 - Are you aware of the emotional tone of the nonverbal messages you are sending?
 Are you giving off positive, warm signals or a negative or hostile tone?